-Homework will focus on times tables at an appropriate level for each year group and learner - All pupils from Year 2 to Year 6 have access to Time Table Rock Stars to support them in learning the relevant times tables facts for their year group.
+Homework will focus on times tables at an appropriate level for each year group and learner.

 Pupils and parents will also be directed to the school website where age-related counting, times table and multiplication maths games and tasks can be found.